 The Associate in Arts Degree (A.A.) is a university parallel degree designed for students who intend to earn a bachelor's degree from a four-year college or university.
 The A.A. degree is comparable to the freshman and sophomore years (lower division) of a university program and requires a total of 60 college-level credit hours and cumulative grade point average of 2.0 for completion.

 Within the 60 credit hour A.A. curriculum, students must successfully complete 36 credit hours of general education courses from within the subject areas of communications, mathematics, humanities, behavioral/social sciences and natural sciences.
 A specific number of credit hours are required in each subject area.
 A grade of "C" or higher must be earned in all courses designated as meeting the College-Level Communication and Computation Skills requirements dictated by the state of Florida.

 Students who graduate from Florida colleges with an A.A. degree are guaranteed the following rights under the Statewide Articulation Agreement (State Board of Education Rule 6A-10.024):

-- Admission to one of the eleven state universities, except to limited access programs.
+- Admission to one of the state universities, except to limited access programs.

 - Acceptance of at least 60 semester hours by the state universities.

 - Adherence to the university requirements and policies, based on the catalog in effect at the time the student first enters college, provided the student maintains continuous enrollment.